Prince1304/Python-Games/Number Guess Game/README.md

-# 🎮 Python Number Guessing Game
+# 🎮 Number Guessing Game

 A clean, robust, and interactive number guessing game written in Python.
 The computer picks a secret number between 1 and 10, and you have 5 attempts to guess it right with smart hints along the way!